Advent Pdcasts

 10.00am Christmas morning.

-Bring a present you have opened, should you wish to.
+Bring a present you have already opened, should you wish to.

 There will be fun, laughter, mince-pies (probably) and time to celebrate what Christians call the Good News of Jesus.
 You are very warmly welcome, even if it is your first time ever to church.